-Video equipment in a church has become a technological necessity.
-Video equipment can be used to record sermons, choir concerts, and special messages given by guest speakers.
+A video system in a church has become a necessity.
+The video system can be used to record services, choir concerts, and special messages given by guest speakers.
 If members can't attend a service, recordings will allow them to watch the worship service at a later date.
 Congregations may want to use a video system to stream services live on the web or air services on local television channels.
-Video equipment can also be used to distribute the service live into other areas of the building.
+Video systems can also be used to distribute a service live into other areas of the building such as the nursery or fellowship hall.
 This is particularly useful for overflow areas when the main church hall is full or for members in the nursery.
 Within the main church hall, video can be distributed to monitors mounted throughout the hall so that everyone has an excellent view of the worship service, regardless of where they are sitting.

 Go Electronic carries a selection of video equipment perfect for use in worship facilities.
 We have helped design hundreds of customized church video packages and are well experienced with the different needs and goals of House of Worship video systems.
 The GOHD400 (our recommended High Definition PTZ Camera) offers pan-tilt-zoom functionality which allows for complete hall coverage.
-Combined with an RCC4000, RM-BR300 or Telemetrics joystick camera controller, one or more cameras can be easily controlled by one person.
+Combined with an RCC4000 joystick camera controller, one or more cameras can be easily controlled by one person.
 The cameras offer PTZ preset ability so at the touch of a button, the camera operator can change the direction of a camera to zoom in on the pulpit, zoom out on the choir, etc.

 Putting together a video system for your church is an involved process and each system is different.
 To begin the process, here are a few questions you should ask yourself: